thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

   ]
 ```

-As you can use **deviceNameFilter** and **methodFilter** to apply different mapping rules for different devices/methods.
+You can use **deviceNameFilter** and **methodFilter** to apply different mapping rules for various devices/methods.
 Once Gateway receives RPC request from the server to the device, it will publish the corresponding message based on **requestTopicExpression** and **valueExpression**.
-In case you expect the reply to the request from device, you should also specify **responseTopicExpression** and **responseTimeout**.
+In case you expect a reply to the request from the device, you should also specify **responseTopicExpression** and **responseTimeout**.
-The Gateway will subscribe to the "response" topic and wait for device reply until "responseTimeout" is detected (in milliseconds).
+The Gateway will subscribe to the "response" topic and wait for a device reply until "responseTimeout" is reached (in milliseconds).

-Example of RPC request (rpc-request.json) that need to be sent from the server:
+Here is an example of an RPC request (rpc-request.json) that needs to be sent from the server:

 ```json
 {